 All the women met a week before the day of the meal and planned the menu and what they were going to bring.
 On Christmas day, we gathered in the dining room to eat together and sing Christmas carols.

 On Thanksgiving, I usually cook a large chicken and some dressing, along with a couple of side dishes.

-I invite other people who may be camp host volunteers, or who are camping in whatever park we are in, to join us for dinner.
-Sometimes, one or two of our children come to visit if we are close enough — or if they have the time off from work.
+Sometimes, one or two of our children come to visit if we happen to be close enough to them — and if they have the time off from work.

-My most memorable holiday so far was when Jim and I were working in south Texas at a large resort.
+My most memorable holiday as an RVer so far was when Jim and I were working in south Texas at a large resort.

 My hubby and I have been living in a travel trailer and working at campgrounds and resorts for the past several years.
 We decide where we want to go, and look for a job there.